Learn

 First Mondays: Orientation to Community Media

-Do you want to host our own TV show?
-Want to document community events?
-Would you like to make media on issues that affect you and your community?
-Are you interested in volunteering on a program already in production?
-Or do you just want to find our more about BMC?
-Then come to one of the next First Monday and learn how you can become a BMC member, take classes, use our equipment & facilities, find out about policies, and learn the many ways you can be involved at BMC and how your involvement can benefit you, your organization, your school, and your community.
-Orientation is a requirement for anyone wishing to join the BMC.
+Then come to one of the next First Monday Orientations and learn how you can become a BMC member, take classes, use our equipment & facilities, find out about policies, and learn the many ways you can be involved at BMC and how your involvement can benefit you, your organization, your school, and your community.
+Attending an Orientation to BMC is a requirement for anyone wishing to join the Belmont Media Center.
+There is no cost for this seminar

 Field Video Production: Beginner